Periodic homogenization with an interface: The multi-dimensional case: Computation of the drift along the interface

-\begin{proof} We know from Proposition~\ref{invariantconv} that $\mu(dx) \to \mu_\pm(dx)$ at exponential rate as $x_1 \to \pm\infty$, so that on large scales $\mu$ behaves like a multiple of Lebesgue measure on either side of the interface.
-Furthermore, we know from Proposition~\ref{probabilityconverge} that the corresponding normalisation constants satisfy the relation \eref{whichsideitescapes}.
-Combining this with the fact that $\tilde{\mu}^{(k)}$ is just a multiple of $\mu$, the result then follows from \eref{e:normmuk}. \end{proof}
+where the coefficients $p_\pm$ are as in (\ref{whichsideitescapes}).
+In particular, if $\mu$ is normalized as in the \hyperref[sec1]{Introduction}, then one has $k^{-1} \tilde{\mu }^{(k)} \approx \beta\mu$ for large values of $k$. \end{lemma} \begin{pf} We know from Proposition \ref{invariantconv} that $\mu(dx) \to\mu _\pm(dx)$ at exponential rate as $x_1 \to\pm\infty$, so that on large scales $\mu$ behaves like a multiple of Lebesgue measure on either side of the interface.
+Furthermore, we know from Proposition~\ref{probabilityconverge} that the corresponding normalization constants satisfy the relation (\ref{whichsideitescapes}).
+Combining this with the fact that $\tilde{\mu}^{(k)}$ is just a multiple of $\mu$, the result then follows from (\ref{e:normmuk}). \end{pf}